 What can I put in my coffee that won’t break my fast?

 Many drinks, such as chai tea lattes, combine spices and sweeteners with black tea or coffee.
 Adding cinnamon to your cup is another option that may help mask some of the bitterness associated with fasting.
 Vanilla extract—or other extracts such as almond or coconut—adds flavor without adding calories or sugar.
-Cocoa powder can do the same thing—it will add texture and body without adding calories!
+Cocoa powder can do the same thing—adding texture and body without adding calories!
 If none of those options sound like something that would taste good in your morning brew (or if you’re looking for something more exotic), the vanilla syrup is one last option worth considering: it’s just sugar water with natural flavors added to give it an extra kick (but technically no caffeine).

 Can coffee enhance the effects of intermittent fasting?